 Hollon’s roots are in the newspaper business.
 During his 30-year career, he held editing positions at the late Los Angeles Herald Examiner and California’s Orange County Register.
 He was the top editor for Gannett at two statewide papers—the Great Falls Tribune in Montana, and The Honolulu Advertiser in Hawaii.
 He also has deep experience in magazine and online publishing, having been a group editor and editorial director at Fancy Publications in Irvine, and the vice president for editorial at Pets.com in San Francisco.
 Prior to joining Workforce Management in 2004, Hollon was the editor of the San Diego Business Journal.

 SHARLYN LAUBY, SHRM-SCP, CPLP

 The HR Bartender and President of ITM Group Inc.

-Sharlyn is the president of the ITM Group, a training company focused on developing programs to retain and engage talent in the workplace.
-Prior to starting ITM Group, Sharlyn was vice president of human resources for Right Management Consultants, one of the world’s largest organizational consulting firms.
+Before starting ITM Group, Sharlyn was vice president of human resources for Right Management Consultants, one of the world’s largest organizational consulting firms.
 She has designed and implemented highly successful programs for employee retention, internal and external customer satisfaction, and leadership development.
 Publications such as Reuters, The New York Times, ABC News, TODAY, Readers Digest, Men’s Health, Mashable and The Wall Street Journal have sought out her expertise on topics related to human resources and the workplace.